wp-plugins/post-profit-stats/readme.txt

 == Description ==
 See total number of post views per user/author with detailed totals and grand totals.
 You can also sort by stats date.

-Setting this up couldn't be easier.
+Setting this up could not be easier.
 Simply add the amount per view you are paying your authors or whomever, and that’s it!
 Our system will calculate the total number of views your webpage has received and multiply that by the amount you entered.
 [Read more](http://www.slickremix.com/2013/07/30/why-use-post-profits-stats/) about how you can really make money with this plugin!

 = The FREE version =
   1. Track up to 10 Authors.